Cost anomaly alerts

 Workspace toggle

-In Integrations → Alerts, use the Daily cost anomaly alerts toggle to enable or disable anomaly detection and notifications for this workspace.
+In Settings → Alerts, use the Anomalies toggle on your recipient row to enable or disable anomaly alert emails for your email address on this workspace.
 The toggle is on by default on paid plans that include anomaly alerts.

-When disabled, Parsivex stops checking daily costs for that workspace and does not send anomaly emails or Slack messages.
-Existing anomalies on your dashboard are not deleted.
+When you disable anomaly alerts, Parsivex stops checking daily costs for the workspace (once no other active recipient has them enabled) and does not send you anomaly emails or Slack messages.
+Other workspace members keep their own settings.